VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Shipments/new-shipping-method-registration.md

 [![Sample code](media/sample-code.png)](https://github.com/VirtoCommerce/vc-module-shipping/blob/master/src/VirtoCommerce.ShippingModule.Data/FixedRateShippingMethod.cs)

-## Enable and Configure Shipping Method for Store
+## Enable and configure shipping method for store

 After your module is installed in your target system, all your shipping methods should appear and be available for configuration in every store in your system under the `Store->Shipping methods` widget.
 You can also configure shipping methods for each store individually: